‘Sunset’ – Claude Monet, 1880 – WikiArt

 ~ Angelus Silesius

 The presence of this no-thing-ness is still accessible now.
 By simply watching our present experience, with its various and different objects and selves, we are also, by definition, contemplating the very source and creative force of it all.
-For in spite of all apparent odds, there are here no objects, no time, no space.
+So in spite of all apparent odds, there are here no objects, and therefore no time or space.
 All these are appearing in my experience, but they have no independent reality.
-Their reality — and the totality of my experience — is made out of a substance called awareness.
-This substance contains in itself such qualities of infinity, eternity, and freedom, has such power of creation, that it can contain everything.
+Their reality — and the totality of my experience — is made out of a substance called awareness, or source.
+And this substance contains in itself such qualities of infinity, eternity, freedom, and creativity, that it can contain everything.
 Absolutely all possible, seemingly existing things that are, have ever been, and will ever be.
-And it does it in pure no-thing-ness.

-And the more remarkable thing is that this no-thing-ness can be directly experienced by another seeming object that is just another part of its fabric, namely the very being that we human beings are.
-But in truth, we can really see nothing of it.
-It is too immense for a separate person to encompass and comprehend.
+And the more remarkable thing is that this no-thing-ness can be directly experienced by another seeming object that is just a part of its fabric, namely the very body-mind that we, human beings, are.
+But in truth, we are not the one that is seeing.
+Consciousness is too immense, or rather dimensionless, for a separate person to encompass and comprehend.
+Furthermore, it can never be experienced as an object.
 So it has to be felt by this no-thing-ness itself, by consciousness itself.
-This infinite, eternal presence has the power to feel its own self and to give to some seemingly existing beings the capacity to experience it as if it were their own.
-And this presence needs nothing for the completion of its task.
-No beings, no objects, no time, no space, no effort, no movement.
+This infinite, eternal presence has the power to know itself and to ‘give’ to some seemingly existing beings the capacity to experience it as if it were their own.
+And this presence needs no-thing for the completion of its task.
 Absolute stillness is its only requirement.
 And as if it was not enough, this dimensionless presence makes sure that the experiencing of its reality by any other seeming being included in itself, is an experience that contains in itself the ecstasy of joy, love, peace, freedom, and beauty in infinite quantity.

 So time and space only seem to be a means, not a reality.
-A means for this reality to experience itself in countless ways, and ultimately in the boundless ecstasy of its own conscious presence.
+A means for this reality to experience itself in countless ways, in the boundless ecstasy of its own conscious presence.
 Isn’t it remarkable that in all analysis, time unfolds in and out of timelessness, just as place unfolds in and out of placelessness.
 Time and space are concepts that are so powerful that they allow the myriads of objects, beings, and selves to have an apparent and separate existence, and to relate.
-But although powerful instruments, they were never the creators.
-They are only tools in the hands of the one and only true creator: this no-thing-ness that can be experienced here and now.
+But although powerful instruments, they never had a reality of their own.
+They are only tools in the hands of the one and only true reality: this no-thing-ness that can be experienced here and now.
 This is a dumbfounding thing to envisage, let alone picture or understand.
 And yet, what gift it is that it can be experienced.
 Not by a ‘me’, a person — that can never happen — but by this no-thing-ness itself.
 And we are linked to it in the most extraordinary manner.
 This is the true miracle of God’s presence and immanence, of the intelligence and creative power of life.

 ‘Morning on the Seine near Giverny 02’ – Claude Monet, 1897 – WikiArt